 Please also note that the 'margin of error' on these figures is $c.\pm3-5\%$ for each figure; this means that a party share figure of 30% could actually fall anywhere between 26% and 34%, though it is more likely to fall at 30% than at the extreme ends of this range.
 This is especially important to keep in mind when calculating party lead figures.

-Q1a How do you intend to vote in the General Election?
+Q1a How would you vote if there were a General Election tomorrow?
 IF UNDECIDED OR REFUSED AT Q1a

 Q1b Which party are you most inclined to support?